 ISO 15924 Code: Deva ISO 15924 Key N°: 315 ISO 15924 English Name: Devanagari (Nagari) Latin transliteration of native script name: dévanâgarî Native name of the script: देवनागरी Maximal Starting Repertoire [MSR] version: 2 out of 22 scheduled languages of India (Boro/Bodo, Dogri, Hindi, Kashmiri, Konkani, Maithili, Marathi, Nepali, Sanskrit, Santhali and Sindhi) and around 45 other languages especially the related Indo-Aryan languages: Bagheli, Bhili, Bhojpuri, Himachali dialects, Magahi, Newar and Rajasthani and its dialects: Marwari, Mewati, Shekhawati, Bagri, Dhundhari, Harauti and Wagri.
 Closely associated with Sanskrit and Prakrit, it is an alternative script for Kashmiri (by Hindu speakers), Sindhi and Santhali.
-It is growing popular in use by speakers of tribal languages of Arunachal Pradesh, Bihar and Andaman & Nicobar Islands.
+It is growing popular in use by speakers of tribal languages of Arunachal Pradesh, Bihar, Chattisgarh, Jharkhand, Madhya Pradesh and Andaman & Nicobar Islands.
 The script is also used in Fiji to represent Fiji Hindi.
 Hindi is also a language of communication in Mauritius, Malaysia, England, Canada, South Africa, Indonesia as well as emigrant communities around the world.
-Nepali is the official language of Nepal spoken by over 30 million people.
+Nepali is the official language of Nepal as well as one of the official languages of the state of Sikkim in India.
+It is spoken by over 30 million people.